Importing data into RunningMate

 Tags and Support Scores

-If there is a column that exists in the data that you want to use as a tag in RunningMate, label that column header new_tag_1.
-(For example democratic_primary_2024, volunteer, recurring_donor, etc.)
+If there is a column that exists in the data you are importing that you want to use as a tag in RunningMate, add it to the column new_tag_1.
+(For example democratic primary 2024, volunteer, recurring_donor, etc.)

-If you want to mark this list as supporters and have it reflected in your Goal Tracker, use the support scores as listed in this doc: Importing your Custom Tags and Support Scores.
-1 are Strong Supporters, 5 are Strongly Opposed.
+If you want to mark this list as supporters and have it reflected in your Goal Tracker, use the support scores as listed in this help article: Importing your Custom Tags and Support Scores.
+1 means Strong Supporters, 5 is Strongly Opposed.

 Example: